emanuelefavero/react-testing/README.md

 >
 > Note: The two are not mutually exclusive, you generally want to use both in your application

+## End to end testing

+End to end testing is testing the entire application.
+It follows the user flow and tests the application from the user's perspective as it moves through the application.

+- A good end to end testing tool is [Cypress](https://www.cypress.io/)

 #### Libraries used

 - `@testing-library/jest-dom`